Contents

 What is the most interesting fact about The Tower of London?

-The Tower of London was home to a menagerie of exotic and wild animals, and most of these were given as Royal presents to the Kings and Queens that reigned during that era.
+The Tower of London was home to a menagerie of exotic and wild animals such as lions, elephants, polar bears, and kangaroos, among others, and most of these were given as Royal presents to the Kings and Queens that reigned during that era.
+The menagerie was moved to the London Zoo in 1835.

 Who built the Tower of London?